Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Preliminaries and notation

 \begin{remark} In Conjecture \ref{conj:vol:BAGPN} (1), one may notice that $J_X, \mu_X$ and $\lambda_X$ are not unique, since one can for example replace $(J_X(\hbar,x),x,\mu_X,\lambda_X)$ by \begin{itemize} \item either $(J_X(\hbar,x)e^{-\frac{1}{2 \sqrt{\hbar}}C x},x,\mu_X,\lambda_X+C)$ for any constant $C \in \R$, \item or $(D J_X(\hbar,D x'),x',\mu_X/D,D \lambda_X)$ for any constant $D \in \R^*$ (via the change of variable $x'=x/D$). \end{itemize} Note however that in both cases, the expected limit $\lim_{\hbar \to 0^+} 2\pi \hbar \log \vert J_{X}(\hbar,0) \vert$ does not change.
 When $M=S^3$, a promising way to reduce ambiguity in the definition of $J_X$ is to impose that $\mu_X(\alpha)$ and $\lambda_X(\alpha)$ are uniquely determined as the angular holonomies of a meridian and a preferred longitude of the knot $K$.
 In proving Conjecture \ref{conj:vol:BAGPN} (1) for the twist knots in Theorems \ref{thm:part:func} and \ref{thm:even:part:func}, we find such properties for $\mu_X$ and $\lambda_X$. \end{remark}

-\begin{remark} The function $(\hbar \mapsto J_X(\hbar,0))$ should play the role of the Kashaev invariant in the comparison with the Kashaev-Murakami-Murakami volume conjecture \cite{Ka95,MM}.
+\begin{remark} The function $(\hbar \mapsto J_X(\hbar,0))$ should play the role of the Kashaev invariant in the comparison with the Kashaev--Murakami--Murakami volume conjecture \cite{Ka95,MM}.
 Notably, the statement of Conjecture \ref{conj:vol:BAGPN} (2) has a similar form as the definition of the Kashaev invariant in \cite{Ka94} and Conjecture \ref{conj:vol:BAGPN} (3) resembles the volume conjecture stated in \cite{Ka95}, where $\hbar$ corresponds to the inverse of the color $N$. \end{remark}

-\begin{remark} The final form of the Teichm\"uller TQFT volume conjecture is not yet set in stone, notably because of the unoptimal definitions of the function $(\hbar \mapsto J_X(\hbar,0))$ (in Conjecture \ref{conj:vol:BAGPN} (1) and (2)) and the uncertain invariance of the variables and statements under (ordered) Pachner moves.
+\begin{remark} The final form of the Teichm\"uller TQFT volume conjecture is not yet set in stone, notably because of the suboptimal definitions of the function $(\hbar \mapsto J_X(\hbar,0))$ (in Conjecture \ref{conj:vol:BAGPN} (1) and (2)) and the uncertain invariance of the variables and statements under (ordered) Pachner moves.
 Nevertheless, we hope Conjecture \ref{conj:vol:BAGPN} as stated here and its resolution can help us understand better how to solve these difficulties in the future. \end{remark}